-The second part of this paper (Sections \ref{sec:pseudorandom}--\ref{sec:generator}) is exclusively devoted to a property of computational randomness or {\em pseudorandomness}.
+The second part of this paper (Sections \ref{sec:pseudorandom}--\ref{sec:generator}) is exclusively devoted to a property of computational randomness, or {\em pseudorandomness}.
 An early computational approach to ``randomness'' began in the 1940s.
-Church's \cite{Chu40} random 0-1 sequences, for instance, demand that every infinite subsequence contains {\em asymptotically} the same number of 0s and 1s.
-This line of study on computational randomness, also known as {\em stochasticity}, concerns with asymptotic behaviors of random sequences.
-It has been known a connection between stochasticity and bi-immunity.
+Church's \cite{Chu40} random 0-1 sequences, for instance, demand that every infinite subsequence should contain {\em asymptotically} the same number of 0s and 1s.
+This line of study on computational randomness, also known as {\em stochasticity}, concerns asymptotic behaviors of random sequences.
+It has been known a close connection between stochasticity and bi-immunity.

-To suit our study of context-free languages, we rather examine non-asymptotic behaviors of randomness inside languages.
+To suit our study of the context-free languages, however, we rather look into ``non-asymptotic'' behaviors of randomness inside languages.
 This paper discusses the following type of ``random'' languages.
 We say that a language $L$ is {\em $\CC$-pseudorandom} if, for every language $A$ in $\CC$, the characteristic function $\chi_{A}$ agrees with $\chi_{L}$ on ``nearly'' $50\%$ of strings of each length, where ``nearly'' means ``with a negligible margin of error.''
 Our notion can be seen as a variant of Wilber's \cite{Wil83} randomness, which dictates an asymptotic behavior of $\chi_{L}$ and $\chi_{A}$.

 Similar in the case of primeimmunity, p-denseness requires our special attention.
-Targeting p-dense languages, we introduce another ``randomness'' notion, called {\em weak $\CC$-pseudorandomness}, as a non-asymptotic variant of M{\"u}ller's \cite{Mul93} balanced immunity, Loveland's \cite{Lov66} unbiasedness, or weak-stochasticity of Ambos-Spies \etalc~\cite{AMWZ96}.
-Loosely speaking, a language $L$ is weak $\CC$-pseudorandom if the density rate $|L\cap A\cap\Sigma^n|/|A\cap\Sigma^n|$ is ``nearly'' a half for every p-dense language $A$ in $\CC$.
+Targeting p-dense languages, we introduce another ``randomness'' notion, called {\em weak $\CC$-pseudorandomness}, as a non-asymptotic variant of M{\"u}ller's \cite{Mul93} balanced immunity, Loveland's \cite{Lov66} unbiasedness, and weak-stochasticity of Ambos-Spies \etalc~\cite{AMWZ96}.
+Loosely speaking, a language $L$ is weak $\CC$-pseudorandom if the density rate $|L\cap A\cap\Sigma^n|/|A\cap\Sigma^n|$ is close to $1/2$ for every p-dense language $A$ in $\CC$.

-A typical example of $\reg/n$-pseudorandom language is $IP_{*}$ whose strings are of the form $auv$ with $a\in\{\lambda,0,1\}$ and $|u|=|v|$ such that the binary inner product between $u^R$ and $v$ is odd.
-We show a close connection between pseudorandomness and primeimmunity. {}From this connection, we can conclude that $IP_{*}$ is also $\reg/n$-bi-primeimmune.
-The aforementioned language $Equal_{*}$ can separate the notion of weak $\reg$-pseudorandomness from the notion of $\reg$-primeimmunity.
+A typical example of $\reg/n$-pseudorandom language is the set $IP_{*}$ whose strings are of the form $auv$ with $a\in\{\lambda,0,1\}$ and $|u|=|v|$ such that the binary inner product between $u^R$ and $v$ is odd.
+A close connection between pseudorandomness and primeimmunity draws a conclusion that $IP_{*}$ is also $\reg/n$-bi-primeimmune.
+By clear contrast, the aforementioned language $Equal_{*}$, for instance, can separate the notion of $\reg/n$-primeimmunity from the notion of weak $\reg/n$-pseudorandomness.